xmnr0x23/fusionnumber/README.md

 - `numbersign.fuse`: Fuse to calculate the sign of a number.
 - `numbersine.fuse`: Fuse to calculate the sine of a number in radians.
 - `numbersquareroot.fuse`: Fuse to calculate the square root of a number.
+- `numberstep.fuse`: Fuse to generate a step function by comparing two values.
 - `numbersubtract.fuse`: Fuse to calculate the difference of two numbers.
 - `numbertangent.fuse`: Fuse to calculate the sine of a number in radians.